jerry73204/ros-plan/book/src/launch2plan.md

 The tool uses a **multi-pass workflow** where it generates skeleton plans with TODO markers, the user fills in missing information, and subsequent passes learn from user annotations to complete remaining TODOs automatically.

+### Design Principle: No Heuristics or Guessing

+**launch2plan uses only two sources of information:**

+1. **Launch file structure** - Explicit information (nodes, arguments, remappings, conditions)
+2. **RMW introspection** - Actual node interfaces via `ros2-introspect`

+**No heuristics or guessing.** If information cannot be determined from these two sources, the tool generates explicit TODO markers with helpful comments for manual completion.
+This ensures:

+- ✓ **Correctness**: No incorrect guesses that need debugging later
+- ✓ **Transparency**: Clear about what is known vs. unknown
+- ✓ **Maintainability**: User corrections are precise and reusable

 ### Key Differences from launch2dump

 | Aspect           | launch2dump                                   | launch2plan                                     |